-If you are finding yourself with a consistently low OTIF rating, it’s important to take a step back and look at how you are running your business.
+If you are finding yourself with a consistently low OTIF rating, it’s important to take a step back.
+Re-assess how you are running your business and look for areas in which you improve to positively impact your OTIF rating.
 Consider the following options for improving your business operations and, in turn, your OTIF rate:

 Implement the Newest Technology

-One of the best ways to stay on top of any issues that develop in a company is effectively automating processes where you are able.
+One of the best ways to preemptively stay on top of any issues is automating processes where you are able.
 Using the best and latest technology will help to improve your OTIF score as well as ensuring that you sustain your supply chain advantage.

 Work with Excellent Logistics Providers

 Good logistics professionals are invaluable in helping you solve the issues related to a low OTIF rating.
-If you’re finding that your 3PL provider seems to be the weak link in your operations, it may be time to look elsewhere.
+If you’re finding that your 3PL provider seems to be the weak link in your operations, explore your options.